Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

     and allow for individual members to communicate with project specialists outside of their own groups.

-  - Assign tasks to sub-teams by category
+  - Assign Tasks to Teams

     As for specific tasks, project specialists and project managers can take the tasks that most pertain to them and any other tasks that they may feel comfortable